maxdemaio/max-nextjs/data/blog/machine-language.md

 Add 73, R1
 ```

 Input and output devices interact with the CPU with drivers.
 Drivers know the protocol on how to talk to the CPU.
 Example I/O devices would be a keyboard, mouse, camera, screen, and many more.
-This can be done by memory mapping locations specific to the I/O devices.
+This can work by memory mapping locations specific to the I/O devices.

 When the CPU executes these machine instructions in sequence there is a flow control.
 Occasionally you need to jump unconditionally to another location to loop.
 You can also do condition jumps to check if conditions are met.